EmpaEconversion/aurora-cycler-manager/README.md

 ```

 To _interact with servers on an existing set up_:
-- Interacting with servers (submitting jobs, harvesting data etc.) works with OpenSSH
+- Interacting with servers (submitting jobs, harvesting data etc.) works with OpenSSH, servers must have OpenSSH installed and running
 - Generate a public/private key pair on your system with `ssh-keygen`
-- Ensure your public key is authorized on the system running the cycler
+- Copy your public key (usually in `%USERPROFILE%\.ssh\id_rsa.pub`) to the cycler server
+- Add it to the server's `authorized_keys` file (usually in `C:\Users\username\.ssh\authorized_keys`)
 - (optional) You can make changes to your user config, this is stored in your user folder e.g. /users/yourname/appdata/local/aurora_cycler_manager/
-  - "SSH private key path" can be changed, if your key is not in a standard folder
+  - "SSH private key path" can be changed, if your key is not in a standard location
   - "Snapshots folder path" is where raw data downloaded from cyclers is stored, this can become very large

 To _create a new set up_: